bcgov/mobile-authentication-android/README.md

 Exceptions:
 1. If there is no token locally a `TokenNotFoundException` will be thrown in the onError of the TokenCallback.
 This means the user has not yet been authenticated so no token exists locally.
 2. If the token's refresh token is expired a `RefreshExpiredException` will be thrown in the onError of the TokenCallback.
-In this case the user will need to reauthenticate.
+In this case the user will need to re-authenticate.
 3. If the token does not have a refresh token then a `NoRefreshTokenException` will be thrown in the onError of the TokenCallback.
 This means the Token data being returned does not contain the required refreshToken for this lib to work.

 Calling getToken: